 4. Have Snacks at the Table

 I fully realize that there are times when eating on the go is necessary—and that “snack foods” are usually easier to eat in those circumstances, but whenever possible, have the same dynamics at snack time as you do at meal times to help make all eating opportunities feel similar.
+Which can mean sitting down at the table every time it’s time to eat.

 5. Allow Favorite Snacks in the Mix

 One of the best ways to help kids to be less obsessed with their favorite foods is to let the kids eat them!
-(Sounds counter-intuitive, I know.)Â In our house, this means we almost always have Goldfish crackers and Zbars and we cycle through them at snack times with other foods in the mix too.
-We keep them in a cabinet that’s out of site so the kids aren’t asking by them all day long, but they’re not totally off limits.
+(Sounds counter-intuitive, I know.
+These books have more tips about this.)
+In our house, this means we almost always have Goldfish crackers and Zbars, and we cycle through them at snack times with other foods in the mix too.
+We keep them in the pantry and the kids have a choice at snack time—and I remind them of the options that are in the fridge, too.

-This can help to precent a scarcity mindset that can cause food fixation in some kids and can reduce how much the kids worry about when they’ll be able to have that favorite food again (which can be really stressful for little kids who have no control over what foods they’re being served.)
+This can help to precent a scarcity mindset that can cause food fixation in some kids and can reduce how much the kids worry about when they’ll be able to have that favorite food again (which can be really stressful for little kids who have no control over what foods they’re being served).

 6. Allow Time Between Meals and Snacks